serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 ### Lambda Functions

-Both of the functions are triggered in viewer request stage, that is when the CloudFront receives the request from the end user (browser, mobile app, and such).
+Both of the functions are triggered in the viewer request stage, which is when CloudFront receives the request from the end user (browser, mobile app, and such).

-The function which creates the presigned URL is straightforward; it uses AWS SDK to create the URL, stores a hash created from it to the bucket and returns the URL.
-I'm using node UUID module to generate a random object key for the upload.
+The function which creates the presigned URL is straightforward; it uses the AWS SDK to create the URL, stores a hash of the URL to the bucket and returns the URL.
+I'm using node UUID module to generate a random object key for each upload.

 ```js
 const signedUrl = s3.getSignedUrl('putObject', {